meilisearch/documentation/learn/advanced/updating.md

 ### Delete backup files or rollback (_optional_)

-Move the files back to their previous location using:
+Delete the Meilisearch binary and `data.ms` folder created in the previous step.
+Next, move the old files back to their previous location using:

 :::: tabs